 Having finger fracture?
 Looking for finger fracture specialist clinic for finger fracture treatment?
 Call 64762106 or SMS 84998384 for an appointment today.

 The bones in your fingers are called phalanges.
 Each finger has three phalanges, except the thumb, which has only two phalanges.
-Finger fractures occur when one or more of these bones are broken.

 Here are some categories that can classify finger fractures, Avulsion Fracture, Fracture Impaction, Shear Fracture, Open Fracture, Close Fracture, Displaced Fracture, Non Displaced Fracture, Comminuted Fracture.